 Building Code Standards

-The New Zealand Building Code sets out mandatory national standards for building construction, including structural integrity, weather tightness, durability, drainage and water supply.
-When considering building consent applications, the Council ensures that both the proposed and the completed building work meets the provisions of the Building Code.
+The New Zealand Building Code has national standards for building construction, including structural integrity, weather tightness, durability, drainage and water supply.
+When considering consent applications, the Council makes sure that the planned, and the completed building work, meets the Building Code.

-Compliance documents produced by the Ministry of Business, Innovation and Employment (MBIE) identify the ‘Acceptable Solution’ as one way of achieving compliance.
-It is also possible to utilise what is known as an ‘alternative solution’ to achieve compliance.
+Documents produced by MBIE identify the ‘Acceptable Solution’ as one way of achieving compliance.
+You can also use what is known as an ‘alternative solution’ to achieve compliance.

 Building Consent and the District Plan

-You may need resource consent(s) in addition to your building consent.
-You are strongly advised to get the necessary resource consent before seeking a building consent, to avoid expensive changes to your proposal.
+You might need resource consent(s) as well as your building consent.
+We strongly advise you to get the resource consent you need before you apply for a building consent to avoid expensive changes.

 Benefits of getting a Building Consent

-Obtaining a Building Consent before undertaking work is a legal requirement for most building projects.
-As well as avoiding the possibility of expensive infringement fees, there are a number of other benefits.
+Getting a Building Consent before you start work is a legal requirement for most projects.
+As well as avoiding fines, there are lots of other benefits.

-Getting building consent ensures your building complies with the quality and safety standards of the Building Code.
+Getting a consent makes sure your building complies with the quality and safety standards of the Building Code.

-When you sell your house, the prospective buyer will probably request a Land Information Memorandum (LIM) on your property.
-The LIM shows all permits and building consents issued for your property.
-The prospective purchaser may ask that you bring un-consented works up to Building Code standard before completing the sale.
+When you sell your house, the buyer will probably request a Land Information Memorandum (LIM) on your property.
+The LIM shows all the permits and building consents issued for your property.
+The purchaser might ask you to bring un-consented works up to Building Code standard before completing the sale.

-There may be insurance implications where damage results from unconsented building, plumbing or drainage works.
+There may be insurance consequences where damage results from unconsented building, plumbing or drainage works.